 - CPU Power Management does seem to work (many states), but min frequency seen was 1.3Ghz (600-800Mhz can be found in Linux/Windows).

 Short version: Very functional/usable but obviously needs some time/effort.
 May give it a try again once Mojave is out of beta.
 Then again, there’s a strong chance Apple’s going to ARM desktop/laptops within a few years and whether they go full ARM or dual product line Intel/ARM (which may keep hackintoshing viable if they don’t move too much to the T2-equivalent chip) is hard to say.
+If they go full-on ARM there may not be many years left for macOS on Intel, similar to what happened when PowerPC was dropped for Intel over a decade ago.

 Casual Gaming (WoW)